mattlean/lean-js-app-starter/docs/nodejs/nodejs/developing.md

 *Jest tests are found throughout several parts of the project within `__tests__` folders.*

 ## Development Process
-### Development Server
+### Application Development Mode
+There are two steps to running the app in development mode.

-To run the development server, first start MongoDB by running the command `mongod` in a terminal window.
+First start MongoDB by running the command `mongod` in a terminal window.
 Then in another terminal window, run the `start:dev:watch` [`package.json`](../../package.json) script.
-This will create a development build and run it at [localhost:9001](http://localhost:9001).
+This will create a development build and run it at [localhost:9001](http://localhost:9001) while connecting to MongoDB at `mongodb://localhost/nodejs`.
 Any changes you do to the codebase will automatically rebuild and rerun the app.

 [Postman](https://getpostman.com) is recommended for interfacing with the app's REST API.